 4.1 West Coast's financial outlook

 Funding from the Government, via the Ministry of Health, is the main source of DHB funding.
-This is supplemented by revenue agreements with ACC, research grants, donations, training subsidies and patient co-payments.
+This is supplemented by revenue agreements with ACC, training subsidies and patient co-payments, and other revenue streams.